GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 - the trusted VPC: the connectivity hub towards other trusted networks
 - the untrusted VPC: the connectivity hub towards any other untrusted network

-The VPCs are connected with two sets of sample NVA machines, grouped in regional (multi-zone) [Managed Instance Groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups).
-The appliances are plain Linux machines, performing simple routing/natting, leveraging some standard Linux features, such as *ip route* or *iptables*.
-The appliances are suited for demo purposes only and they should be replaced with enterprise-grade solutions before moving to production.
-The traffic destined to the VMs in each MIG is mediated through regional internal load balancers, both in the trusted and in the untrusted networks.
+### NCC, NVAs and BGP sessions

+The VPCs connect through two sets of sample NVA machines: one per region, each containing two instances.
+The appliances run [Contrainer-Optimized OS](https://cloud.google.com/container-optimized-os/docs) and a container with [FRRouting](https://frrouting.org/).

+We levarage NCC-RA to allow the NVAs to establish BGP sessions with Cloud Routers in the untrusted and in the trusted VPCs.
+This allows Cloud Routers to advertise routes to the NVAs, and the NVAs to announce routes to the Cloud Router, so it can program them in the VPC.

+Specifically, each NVA establishes two BGP sessions (for redundancy) with the the Cloud Router deployed in the VPC and in the subnet where the interface of that VM is attached to.

+**Cloud Routers in the untrusted VPC advertise the default route (0.0.0.0/0) to the NVAs**.
+The NVAs advertise the route to the Cloud Routers in the trusted VPC.
+These dynamic routes are then imported through VPC peerings in the spokes.

+**Cloud Routers in the trusted hub advertis to the NVAs** all the subnets of the trusted VPCs.
+This includes the regional subnets and the cross-regional subnets.
+The NVAs manipulate the route costs (MED) before advertising them to the Cloud Routers in the untrusted VPC.
+This is done to guarantee symmetric traffic paths (more [here](https://medium.com/google-cloud/gcp-routing-adventures-vol-2-enterprise-multi-regional-deployments-in-google-cloud-3968e9591d59)).

+NVAs establish **extra BGP sessions with both cross-regional NVAs**.
+In this case, the NVAs advertise the regional trusted routes only.
+This allows cross-spoke (environment) traffic to remain also symmetric (more [here](https://medium.com/google-cloud/gcp-routing-adventures-vol-2-enterprise-multi-regional-deployments-in-google-cloud-3968e9591d59)).
+We set these routes to be exchanged at a lower cost than the one set for the other routes.

+Following the majority of real-life deployments, **we assume appliances to be stateful and not able to synchronize sessions between multiple NVAs within the same regional cluster**.
+For this reason, within each regional cluster, NVAs announce the same routes with different MED costs (1 point of difference between the primary and the secondary).
+This will cause traffic to go deterministically through one applaiance at the time within each region.
+You can change this default behavior modifying the cost settings in the [NVAs BGP configuration file](./data/bgp-config.tftpl).

-By default, the design assumes the following:
+By default, the design assumes that:

 - on-premise networks (and related resources) are considered trusted.
 As such, the VPNs connecting with on-premises are terminated in GCP, in the trusted VPC
 - the public Internet is considered untrusted.
-As such [Cloud NAT](https://cloud.google.com/nat/docs/overview) has been deployed in the untrusted landing VPC only
+As such [Cloud NAT](https://cloud.google.com/nat/docs/overview) has been deployed in the untrusted landing VPC only.
+Also, the default route is set to carry traffic from the trusted VPCs, through the NVAs, to the untrusted VPC.
-- cross-environment traffic and traffic from any untrusted network to any trusted network (and vice versa) pass through the NVAs.
-For demo purposes, the current NVA performs simple routing/natting only
+- cross-spoke (environment) traffic and traffic from any untrusted network to any trusted network (and vice versa) pass through the NVAs.
 - any traffic from a trusted network to an untrusted network (e.g. Internet) is natted by the NVAs.
-Users can configure further exclusions
+Users can configure further exclusions.

 The trusted landing VPC acts as a hub: it bridges internal resources with the outside world and it hosts the shared services consumed by the spoke VPCs, connected to the hub thorugh VPC network peerings.
 Spokes are used to partition the environments.
 By default: